ceofvo/student-finder/README.md

 # student-finder
-A mini search engine to retrieve records in Javascript
+A mini search engine to retrieve stored records.
+Written in HTML, CSS & Javascript